terskikh-lab/ImAge/README.md

 You can download and extract files and copy them as instructed in the Folder structure section.
 This will replicate the results for Figure 1 in our publication, [ImAge quantitates aging and rejuvenation.
 Nature Aging](http://dx.doi.org/10.21203/rs.3.rs-3479973/v1).

 ## Related publication
+- Ninomiya, K., and Terskikh, A.V.
+(2024).
+Imaging the epigenetic landscape in single cells to study aging trajectories.
+Nat Aging. https://doi.org/10.1038/s43587-024-00689-x.
 - Farhy, C., Hariharan, S., Ylanko, J., Orozco, L., Zeng, F.-Y., Pass, I., Ugarte, F., Forsberg, E.C., Huang, C.-T., Andrews, D.W., et al. (2019).
 Improving drug discovery using image-based multiparametric analysis of the epigenetic landscape.
 Elife 8.
 10.7554/eLife.49683.